Search

 Formatting

-AMP follows the AOM Style Guide for Authors, with the following exceptions: AMP uses endnotes instead of in-text citations, reference lists, and footnotes.
+In general, AMP follows the AOM Style Guide for Authors.
+However, there is one explicit exception: AMP uses endnotes instead of in-text citations, reference lists, and footnotes.

 Book with single author